-The effect of the warp factor coefficient on the total potential in different external electric-field is plotted in Fig.~\ref{cVvsX}.
-Then one can find that the warp factor coefficient reduces the height of the total potential in small distance $x$ with $\beta=0.8$.
-In fact, it also implies that the warp factor coefficient can enlarge the width of the potential barrier and weaken the Schwinger effect in large distance.
-We also plot $E_{c}$ versus $c$ in Fig.~\ref{Ecc}.
-Surprisingly, we find the critical field increases with the increasing of warp factor coefficient, which is different from the previous two cases.
+The effect of the warp factor coefficient on the total potential in different external electric fields is plotted in Fig.~\ref{cVvsX}.
+Here, $c$ signifies the degree of deviation from conformality.
+Notably, the warp factor coefficient is zero in the context of pure AdS, a conformal theory.
+However, the real QCD is inherently non-conformal, leading to non-zero values for $c$.
+Here we take $c=-0.6,-0.9$.
+In Fig.~\ref{cVvsX}, one can find that the total potential is reduced by warp factor coefficient $c$ in small distance $x$.
+This implies that the warp factor coefficient can reduce the Schwinger effect.
+Similar to the case with different chemical potentials, we find that the total potential energy in this scenario is also higher in the transverse direction compared to the parallel direction.
+To further explore this relationship, we depict $E_{c}$ as a function of $c$ in Fig.~\ref{Ecc}.
+The critical electric field increases with the increase of warp factor coefficient $c$.
+This implies that more energy needs to be obtained from the external electric field to overcome the potential barrier.